SBentley/QlikSense-Task-Failure-Email-Alerts/README.md

  * _Slightly_ increased code quality
  * Put code into a git friendly structure (not zip files)
  * Bumped framework version to .NET Framework 4.7

+### Building the project
+ In order to bulid the installer project using Visual Studio 2019 or later you will need to install the [Visual Studio Installer Project Extension](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2017InstallerProjects)